Welcome!

 Registration Fee: $55.00

-*Please Note: If you received credit for this course for October 24, 2023 you will not be able to receive credit for attending this replay.
+*Please Note: If you received credit for this course for May 22, 2024 or December 31, 2024 you will not be able to receive credit for attending this replay.
 This replay will count as live CLE credit.

 Email has become essential to law practice.
 Communications with clients and colleagues is practically impossible – and absolutely inefficient – without email.
 But the ubiquity of email may obscure many important ethical issues that arise when it is used in law practice, including issues related to confidentiality, metadata, and the attorney-client privilege.
 These and other substantial ethical questions will be discussed in this practical guide to the ethical issues when lawyers use email in their practices.